 |Customizable controls?||Yes, Bose Music app|

 Bose’s headset gives you much more control over your music than Apple’s.
 You can use the touch panels on the Bose Noise Cancelling Headphone 700 to control playback, volume, and more.
-You can even create a gesture shortcuts, which the AirPods Max don’t allow.
+You can even create gesture shortcuts, which the AirPods Max doesn’t allow.
 In a surprise move, Apple’s headset uses tactile controls exclusively.
 Rather than swiping on the large headphones, you must interact with the Digital Crown and Noise Control button.